 Dr Jennifer Hiscock is currently a Lecturer in Chemistry within the School of Physical Sciences.
-She has authored 40 scientific publications, which have been cited over 1,650 times to date (December 2018).
+She has authored 61 scientific publications, 3 editorials, 1 book and 1 book chapter, which have been cited over 2,200 times to date (October 2021).

 Jennifer graduated from the University of Exeter in 2007 with a first in Biomedicinal Chemistry (BSc Hons) and was awarded a PhD from the University of Southampton in 2010, studying selective anion co-ordination using neutral hydrogen bond donating receptors under the supervision of Professor Philip Gale (now University of Sydney) and Professor Michael Hursthouse.
 She went on to conduct postdoctoral research with Professor Philip Gale, alongside Dr M. Sambrook (Dstl (UK)) until 2015, gaining expertise in novel organocatalyst design, vesicle preparation, anion transport and supramolecular material design.
 During this period she also obtained her PRINCE2 project management qualifications.

 In 2015 Jennifer began her independent career at the University of Kent when she was awarded the three-year Caldin Research Fellowship within the School of Physical Sciences.
 This was followed by a permanent lectureship position in 2016 and accompanied by the University of Kent Faculty of Sciences Prize for Starting Research in 2017.
-She currently manages the NMR facilities, in addition to other equipment held within the materials and molecular characterisation facilities in the School of Physical Sciences.
+She was promoted to Reader in Supramolecular Chemistry in 2019, became a UKRI Future Leaders Fellow in 2020 and was awarded the University of Kent’s consolidator Research prize in 2021.
+In addition, she currently manages the NMR facilities, in addition to other equipment held within the materials and molecular characterisation facilities in the School of Physical Sciences.

-She is a member of the Royal Society of Chemistry Macrocyclic and Supramolecular Chemistry Group and sits on the editorial boards for both Supramolecular Chemistry and Frontiers Chemistry (supramolecular section).
+She is a Board Member and Treasurer of the Royal Society of Chemistry Macrocyclic and Supramolecular Chemistry (MASC) and virtual MASC interest groups, Chair of the international Women In Supramolecular Chemistry (WISC) network (>1200 followers on twitter), advisor to the Empowering Female Minds in STEM (EFeMS) not for profit organisation and sits on the editorial boards for both Supramolecular Chemistry and Frontiers Chemistry (supramolecular section).

 The interests of the Hiscock research group centre around developing the application of supramolecular chemistry to the modern-day world.
 At present this research is focused in three interdisciplinary areas, using the expertise of students with cell biology, chemistry, forensic science, forensic chemistry and biochemistry backgrounds.
 These students all work together, exchanging knowledge and skill sets in a cohesive and enabling environment.